The Shopper’s Guide to Topsham

 Visit on a Saturday to enjoy a market or come in the build-up to Christmas to see a town combining Dickensian charm with a very 21st century enthusiasm for retail therapy.

-All the shops are safe: social distancing and cleanliness are the order of the day, and for visitors who want a pitstop for the very best in local food or drink there are many options for takeaways to enjoy by the estuary if you prefer not to eat-in.
+And for visitors who want a pitstop for the very best in local food or drink there are many options for takeaways to enjoy by the estuary if you prefer not to eat-in.

 Too good to be true?
 Try it and see – there’s nowhere quite like Topsham.